DetectiveFl/TOT-Mod-Tool-core/README.md

 3. Restore dependencies
-Ensure all necessary NuGet packages and dependencies (like CUE4Parse and MVVM toolkits) are downloaded:
+Ensure all necessary NuGet packages and dependencies (like CUE4Parse and MVVM toolkits) are downloaded: dotnet restore
-bash: dotnet restore

-4. Publish the Standalone Release
+5. Publish the Standalone Release
 To generate the single-file executable exactly as it is packaged for regular users, run the following command in the root folder of the project: dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true